superfly/docs/blueprints/private-applications-flycast.html.md

 Flycast exists for this middle category of apps.
 With Flycast, your apps are only visible over your organization’s private network, but any traffic to them goes through the proxy so they can turn on when you need them and turn off when you don’t.
 This allows your administrative panels to be physically separate so that users can’t access them.

-When you want to connect to an app via Flycast, you connect to appname.flycast.
+When you want to connect to an app via Flycast, you connect to `appname.flycast`.

 ### Security note